 Abandoners come in every possible size, shape, shade, age, social form, and disposition.
 Parents, friends, employers, and lovers can become abandoners, usually without realizing the pain they cause.
 Abandonment recovery is dedicated to raising public awareness about the pain and trauma of being abandoned and to foster deeper commitment, sensitivity, and responsibility within relationships.

-What complicates the picture even more is that one person’s abandoner might be another’s permanent partner.
-Also, many abandonment victims, depending on certain conditions, go on to become abandoners themselves, or have abandoned someone else in a previous relationship.
+Another complication in defining an abandoner is that many abandonment victims go on to become abandoners themselves, or have abandoned someone else in a previous relationship.
 The circumstances surrounding relationships are so complex and variable, that it is neither wise nor fair to make moral judgments, point fingers, or draw generalizations.
-Most of us can be both abandonees and abandoners – it just depends on the context.
+It turns out that most of us can be both abandonees and abandoners – it just depends on the context.

 But even abandoners who are not motivated by power, might experience a heightened sense of self-importance as an unintentional by-product.
 As regretful as they may feel about hurting you, they can’t help but go on an ego trip as they witness the intensity of your agonized desire for them.
 They are loved and worshipped by someone (you) who, in contrast, is left alone in abject loss and erasure.